etalab-ia/knowledge-base/README.md

 If you'd like to develop on and build the knowledge-base book, you should:

-- Clone this repository and run
+- Clone this repository
+- Go to the project folder `cd knowledge-base`
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
 - (Recommended) Remove the existing `docs/_build/` directory
-- Run `jupyter-book build docs/`
+- Run `jupyter-book build docs/` to build the book

 A fully-rendered HTML version of the book will be built in `docs/_build/html/`.